-Applies to all Schools, Colleges, Divisions, Centers and other units of UW-Madison, including any associated contractors or other entities or persons.
+This policy applies to all schools, colleges, divisions, centers, and other units of UW–Madison, including any associated contractors or other entities or persons.

-The Restricted Data Security Management policy will initially only apply to UW-Madison Social Security Numbers (SSN’s) during the period from January 1st 2015 through December 31st 2020.
+This policy will initially only apply to UW–Madison Social Security numbers (SSNs) during the period from January 1, 2015, through December 31, 2020.
 The initial period may be extended.

-"Restricted Data", (defined at Data Classifications,) includes at least six different kinds of data, one of which is Social Security Number (SSN).
-“UW-Madison Restricted Data” is Restricted Data for which the institution has an ownership, stewardship or custodial interest.
-It does not include data which is unrelated to UW-Madison business.
+"Restricted Data" (defined at Data Classifications) includes at least six different kinds of data, one of which is SSNs.
+“UW-Madison Restricted Data” is restricted data for which the institution has ownership, stewardship, or custodial interest.
+It does not include data that is unrelated to UW–Madison business.

-Some UW-Madison Restricted Data is stored on personally-owned devices or privately-contracted services that are being used for UW-Madison business.
-UW-Madison is obligated to assure that UW-Madison Restricted Data is appropriately protected, regardless of the ownership or location of the device or service.
+Some UW–Madison restricted data is stored on personally-owned devices or privately-contracted services that are being used for UW–Madison business.
+UW–Madison is obligated to ensure that its restricted data is appropriately protected, regardless of the ownership or location of the device or service.

 The threshold for “significant use” is specified in the associated implementation procedures.